Wendy Rieger anchors News4 at 5, the No. 1 newscast in Washington at 5 p.m.

 Aside from anchoring, Rieger has established herself as a solid reporter.
 For many years, her Going Green segments were so popular that NBC stations across the country aired them during their newscasts and inspired a series on NBC Nightly News.
 The idea for this weekly segment came from a story Rieger did in 2005 about a woman who became allergic to her own house and the eco-ways she found to counteract her bad reactions.
 In April 2008, Washingtonian magazine readers presented Rieger with one of its inaugural Green Awards in recognition of her dedication to “preserving our environment through education.”

 Rieger has received three Emmy Awards, including one for a special report she shot in Vietnam on home video 20 years after the war.

 A native of Norfolk, Rieger graduated from American University with a degree in broadcast journalism.
 Her community involvement has spanned many local organizations, including those dedicated to fighting cancer, protecting animals and promoting human rights.
 She joined her NBC4 colleagues in participating in three DC AIDS Rides.

-Rieger and her two cats, Buddy and Rudy, divide their time between Washington and her Annapolis-area home.
+Rieger and her cat Nina divide their time between Washington and her Annapolis-area home.